-“It is all the more essential that we equip a new generation of our members to become leaders – confident about managing organisations, responding to new science and digital transformation, but also bringing flair, courage and imaginative thinking to the big societal issues that will affect the profession”.
+“It is all the more essential that we equip a new generation of our members to become leaders – confident about responding to change, but also bringing flair, courage and imaginative thinking to the big societal issues that affect the profession”.

-Leadership Mentoring Programme
+International Leadership Mentoring Programme